 SOC 2 Type II Compliant

 Cinchy has achieved the gold standard of information security, with a SOC2 Type 2 audit, based on security and confidentiality.
-It tested not only the structure of Cinchy's compliance program, but also the execution of internal controls over a six month period.
+It tested not only the structure of Cinchy's compliance program, but also the execution of internal controls over a 12-month period.

 Security features of the Cinchy platform